 The Wired Humanities Projects group strives to bring the latest research and technological innovations to teachers in the Northwest and across the nation.
-By delivering web-based content, especially, facsimiles of primary materials such as early manuscripts and maps, students and teachers can explore first hand our cultures and their histories.
+By delivering web-based content, especially, facsimiles of primary materials such as early manuscripts and maps, students and teachers can explore first-hand our cultures and their histories.
 The web allows us the make current humanities research accessible and affordable to students of all ages.

-Over the past 12 years, we have brought new technologies to University of Oregon faculty so that they could, in turn, enliven their classrooms with their own research.
+Since 1997, we have brought new technologies to University of Oregon faculty so that they could, in turn, enliven their classrooms with their own research.
 One such project was our Digital Teaching Units project.

 We have built upon our own expertise in Mesoamerica and digital resources to host two NEH Summer Institutes for School Teachers (2008 and 2010).